 Native Mobile App for push notifications

-Note: This feature is not part of the default Open Social product (basic/distro) but can be ordered as an extension module for Premium and Enterprise clients.
+Note: This feature is not part of the default Open Social core product but can be ordered as an extension module.

 We have created native Apple and Android apps to have push notifications available.
 This means that we build something around the original Open Social app to interact with your phone.

 The Open Social app is built on the ReactNative framework.

 Once a user logs into the app, the native code receives a user hash and an action - ‘sign in’ and ‘sign out’.

 If the action is ‘sign in’, the mobile app subscribes to notifications and receives a token.
 After that, it sends the object (User hash and notification token) to the server side.
 When the server receives the token, the server saves it and uses it when the notification needs to be sent to the mobile app.

 Push notifications are enabled by default after a user logs into the app for the first time.